Skip to content

 5. Durability: Yoga mats need to be durable enough to withstand the wear and tear of regular use.
 Materials like natural rubber and cork are known for their durability and long-lasting performance.

 6. Eco-friendly: As more people become conscious of their impact on the environment, eco-friendliness is an important factor to consider when choosing a yoga mat.
 Eco-friendly materials like jute, cork, and natural rubber are sustainably sourced and biodegradable.
+Whilst recycled materials also take existing plastic out of the landfill environment and repurpose it, which is important for future consumption.

 7. Flexibility and weight: A yoga mat needs to be flexible enough to be rolled up and carried around, but also sturdy enough to support a variety of poses.
 Weight is also a factor to consider for those who need to carry their mat around frequently.